cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the validity of public keys.
 As a result, an equivalent error may not manifest until AEAD decryption at the recipient.
 As another example, DHKEM's `AuthDecap()` function will produce invalid output if given the wrong sender public key.
 This error is not detectable until subsequent AEAD decryption.
-Note that these implicit error examples are not exhaustive.

-Applications using HPKE APIs should not assume that classes of failures, especially those that stem from implicit errors, will always manifest the same way.
-Applications SHOULD account for errors when encountered.
+The errors in this document are meant as a guide to implementors.
+They are not an exhaustive list of all the errors an implementation might emit.
+For example, future KEMs might have internal failure cases, or an implementation might run out of memory.
+As a result, applications using HPKE APIs should not assume that the errors here are complete, nor should they assume certain classes of errors will always manifest the same way for all ciphersuites.

 # Security Considerations {#sec-considerations}